infobloxopen/atlas-db/README.md

 ```

 Alternatively, if you have manually created the database, you can
-explicitly list the database type and connection details.
+explicitly mention database connection details using `dsn`.
+No need to
+specify database in that case.

 ```
 apiVersion: atlasdb.infoblox.com/v1alpha1